SJ-Kumar/SJ-Kumar/JPMsample/BehaviourialQ.md

 - Difficulty saying "no": I sometimes find it challenging to say 'no' when I am overwhelmed with tasks or requests.
 However, I am improving my time management and prioritization skills to ensure that I can manage my workload effectively and avoid taking on too much.

-- Lack of experience in a specific soft skill: I acknowledge that I have limited experience in public speaking, but I am actively seeking opportunities to improve my communication and presentation skills, such as joining Toastmasters or taking public speaking workshops.
+- Lack of experience in a specific soft skill: I acknowledge that I have limited experience in public speaking, but I am actively seeking opportunities to improve my communication and presentation skills, such as joining Toastmasters or attending public speaking workshops.

 # Why I should hire you?
-- Relevant skills: I have hands-on experience in Java, Python, and web development frameworks like React, which I believe would make me a strong fit for this role.
+- Relevant skills: I have hands-on experience in Java, Python, and Web development frameworks like React, which I believe would make me a strong fit for this role.
 I have successfully completed internships and projects where I have developed software applications and gained practical experience in working with real-world projects.
 - Passion and enthusiasm: I am truly passionate about software engineering and have a deep interest in developing innovative solutions.
 I am excited about the opportunity to work with a reputed organization like yours and contribute my skills and knowledge to the team.
 - Quick learner and adaptability: I am a fast learner and have a proven track record of quickly picking up new programming languages, frameworks, and tools.
 I am confident in my ability to adapt to different projects and environments and contribute effectively to the team.
 - Problem-solving skills: I possess strong problem-solving skills and enjoy tackling complex technical challenges.
 I have a systematic approach to problem-solving, which involves thoroughly analyzing the issue, researching potential solutions, and implementing the most effective one.